jakubnowicki/r-codespaces/README.md

 # GitHub Codespaces configuration for R

 This repository contains a basic configuration that allows working with R in [GitHub Codespaces](https://github.com/features/codespaces).
+It is based on official Github Codespaces [dev container for R](https://github.com/microsoft/vscode-dev-containers/tree/master/containers/r).
 It includes [`R`](https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.r) and [`R LSP Client`](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r-lsp) VSCode extensions.
 It comes with `renv` setup which includes `languageserver` package required to enable the latter extension.